10 Essentials On Guitar Improvisation

 Here are 10 basic essentials that will help you become a better improviser.

 Learn to play the pentatonic/blues scale all over the neck in all five shapes.
-This will take a while, but be patient and persistent.
-It’s good for you.
-The pentatonic scale is the corner stone of all soloing in blues, pop, country, rock and metal.
+It will take some time to learn this thoroughly, but if you practice regularly it will really pay off.
+The pentatonic / blues scale is the corner stone of all soloing in blues, pop, country, rock and metal.
 Learn not only the scale, but also how to use it for improvisation.
 See below.

 2 – Major Scale